CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 If access to the data of the institution is not possible because the online storage service is not available due to a failure of the service provider or the connection to the service, this can disrupt or completely disrupt the business processes.
 In this context, the protection requirements for the information concerned are particularly important.
 Insofar as high availability is the basis of the processes, financial losses usually result in prolonged downtimes of the online service, usually accompanied by image damage.
 In addition to the availability of online storage and the information stored in it, especially the confidentiality of information has a high priority.
 If attackers succeed in gaining access to confidential information of the institution and B. make it accessible to a wider group of people threatened image loss as well as legal consequences and financial losses.

 When transferring information, processing it over the network or storing it, integrity problems can occur that can even lead to total loss.
 This also applies to encrypted data.
-The implications for the institution are similar to the loss of confidentiality.Legal aspects in the use of cloud services always play a role when personal data in the sense of §3 paragraph 1 Federal Data Protection Act (BDSG) are handed over.
+The implications for the institution are similar to the loss of confidentiality.
+Legal aspects in the use of cloud services always play a role when personal data in the sense of §3 paragraph 1 Federal Data Protection Act (BDSG) are handed over.
 Such order data processing, depending on the actual location of the data, according to §11 BDSG only under certain conditions possible and also bound to the issue of a written order.
 In the event of an infringement, institutions run the risk of violating existing law and thereby not only damage their reputation, but also face damage claims or fines.

 If at the end of the contract the information of the institution is not deleted by the provider of the online storage, there is a risk that unauthorized persons will continue to gain access to this information.